atebear/blog/content/colophon.md

 <br>

-This site is a static website built for speed, privacy, and zero cost.
+This site, https://atebear.pages.dev, is a static website built for speed, privacy, and zero cost.

 ### Technology Stack